dkappe/FatTitz/README.md

 # Fat Titz by Stockfish

 Fat Titz by Stockfish, brought to you by Tomasz Sobczyk (Sopel), the Stockfish developer responsible for much of the recent NNUE innovation in Stockfish.
-Here is the answer to the question: what is you made the Stockfish net bodaciously large?
+Here is the answer to the question: what if you made the Stockfish net bodaciously large?
 Fat Titz, thats what.

 ## Background